-Forestry plots
+Figure 2: Normalized Difference Vegetation Index (NDVI) proxy for productivity was consistently higher in Illilouette Creek Basin (ICB; Boisramé et al. 2017a) than Sugarloaf Creek Basin (SCB; this study).
+Curves with error bands represent loess smoothing estimates.

+Question 1: Forest composition and structural change

-In areas of SCB that did not convert to alternative vegetation types, we explored the question of how forest structure has changed over time in response to fire (Question 2) by resampling a historic forest plot dataset.
+In areas of SCB that did not convert to alternative vegetation patches (Question 2 below), we explored the question of how forest structure has changed over time in response to fire by resampling a historic forest plot dataset.
 Forest surveys were conducted in Sugarloaf Creek Basin in July 1970 by Hammond, Jensen & Wallen Mapping and Forestry Services, Oakland CA. Surveyors measured 25 plots (Figure 1), which consisted of five 0.2 ac (0.08 ha) subplots each.
-Each subplot was surveyed for conifer trees (stems > 7.6 cm DBH), saplings (stems 0.6 m tall up to 7.6 cm DBH, where DBH was not recorded), and seedlings (stems <0.6 m tall).
+Each subplot was surveyed for conifer trees (stems > 7.6 cm DBH), saplings (stems ≥0.6 m tall up to 7.6 cm DBH, where DBH was not recorded), and seedlings (stems <0.6 m tall).
 The surveyors estimated representative tree heights and woody (shrub) ground cover within the plots.
 All shrubs and trees were identified to species level.
 Subplots were arranged along linear transects with generally 40 m spacing between them, from an anchor point and a given transect azimuth that was described in the field notes.
-We re-surveyed 12 of these plots in 2017 (Figure 1) following the same methods, leading to a total of 58 subplots sampled in both 1970 and 2017, which constituted our sample size for analysis.
+We re-surveyed 12 of these plots in 2017 (Figure 1) following the same methods, leading to a total of 57 subplots sampled in both 1970 and 2017, which constituted our sample size for analysis.